 Sec.
-7. The General Assembly makes its decisions by simple majority of votes.
+7. The general assembly makes its decisions by simple majority of votes.
 This is done by raise of hands or in writing.

-§7 The Board’s daily management
+- 7 The Board’s daily management

 Sec.
 4. The chairman – and in the person’s absence, the vice chairman – convenes and chairs the meetings of the Board.
 Notice shall be convened in writing, stating the agenda when the chairman deems it necessary or when at least one member of the Board makes a request to the chairman.
 In such cases, the meeting shall be held no later than 2 weeks after the request has become known to the chairman.
-Meeting may take place via digital media.
+A meeting may take place via digital media.

 Sec.
-1. In case of dissolution, the association’s assets shall be used in accordance with the mission set out in paragraph 2.
+1. In case of dissolution, the organization’s assets shall be used in accordance with the mission set out in paragraph 2.
 Before making a decision, sponsors / donors must be offered a return of their amount / remaining amount.
 The handling of the actual use of the assets is decided by the dissolving general assembly.

-§10 Board members
+- 10 Board members

 Chairman: Linda Løwebeck